A library that provides the ability to execute RobotFramework test suites on a remote host.

 Robot Framework Remote Runner

-This library provides a robotframework slave, and accompanying robot executor script that allows you to run Robot Framework Test Suites remotely.
-It's designed to be a lightweight agent and can be used as an alternative, or with a CI Agent (e.g. Jenkins Slave).
-The executor script parses Test Suites and packages them up before making an RPC call to the slave.
-The slave then writes all Test Suites and resources to a temporary directory and then executes a robot run, returning the test result artifacts back to the invoking host.
+This library provides a robotframework agent, and accompanying robot executor script that allows you to execute Robot Framework Test Suites remotely.
+It's designed to be a lightweight agent and can be used as an alternative, or with a CI Agent (e.g. Jenkins Agent).
+The executor script parses Test Suites and packages them up with their dependencies before making an RPC call to the agent.
+The agent then writes all Test Suites and resources to a temporary directory and executes a robot run, returning the test result artifacts back to the invoking host.

-This package will need to be installed on the slave host, and the host you wish to execute the remote run from.
+This package will need to be installed on the agent host, and the host you wish to execute the remote run from.

 This library contains two scripts:

-- runslave - The agent that executes the robot run.
+- rfagent - The agent that receives and executes the robot run.

-- executerun - The script that invokes the slave to execute the robot run.
+- rfremoterun - The script that invokes the agent to execute the robot run.

-Once installed the slave can be launched by executing the
+Once installed, the agent can be launched by running the

-C:\python -m rfremoterunner.runslave -h usage: __main__.py [-h] [-a ADDRESS] [-p PORT] [-d] Script to launch the robotframework slave. optional arguments: -h, --help show this help message and exit -a ADDRESS, --address ADDRESS Address to bind to.
-Default is localhost -p PORT, --port PORT Port to listen on.
-Default is 1471 -d, --debug If set the temporary directory will not be deleted after a robot run
+C:\>rfagent -h usage: rfagent [-h] [-a ADDRESS] [-p PORT] [-d] Script to launch the robotframework agent.
+This opens an RPC port and waits for a request to execute a robot framework test execution optional arguments: -h, --help show this help message and exit -a ADDRESS, --address ADDRESS Address to bind to.
+Default is 0.0.0.0 -p PORT, --port PORT Port to listen on.
+Default is 1471 -d, --debug Enables debug logging and will not delete the temporary directory after a robot run

-Once installed a remote robot run can be executed by running the
+Once installed, the a Test Suite can be executed remotely by running the

 The executor script currently supports a subset of the arguments that